 ACT Fire and Rescue's verbal reasoning test measures your ability to understand verbal information, think logically about written information, accurately draw logical conclusions, produce written reports, and convey information to others in a clear and simple manner.

-ACT Fire and Rescue's verbal reasoning test timer
+ACT Fire and Rescue's deductive test timer

 What is ACT Fire and Rescue's numerical reasoning test?